nprint/nprintml/README.md

     nml ...

-In case of command path ambiguity and in support of debugging, the `nprintml` command is identically available through its Python module (no different from `pip` above):
+In case of command path ambiguity and in support of debugging, the `nprintml` command is also available through its Python module:

     python -m nprintml ...